-It’s mid summer which means holiday season is in full swing.
+It's the start of summer which means the holiday season should be starting - however, the pandemic has meant that the only trips we'll be taking right now is within our own county.
+This doesn't mean we can't make the most of it!
+A staycation is a great way of exploring Ireland and seeing the beauty of your own country.
 But what do you do with your beloved pets while you travel?
 One option is to bring them with you.
-Here, we share our tips for travelling with pets – near and afar.
+Here, we share our tips for travelling with pets - near and afar.

-Dogs must be secured when travelling, it’s the law!
-If they are not secured whilst travelling they are at risk of distracting the driver or causing excess injury should an accident occur.
-The are two main ways to secure your dog whilst travelling, a crate or a seat belt restraint.
+Dogs must be secured when travelling, it's the law!
+If they aren't secured whilst travelling they are at risk of distracting the driver or causing excess injury (should an accident occur).
+The are two main ways to secure your dog whilst travelling: a crate or a seat belt restraint.

 - If your dog is a small or medium sized dog, then a crate is ideal for you.